 Weyerhaeuser Company (WY) - Total Liabilities

-Based on the latest financial reports, Weyerhaeuser Company (WY) has total liabilities worth $7.19 Billion USD as of December 2025.
+Based on the latest financial reports, Weyerhaeuser Company (WY) has total liabilities worth $6.96 Billion USD as of March 2026.
 Total liabilities represent everything the company owes to external parties, combining both current liabilities—like accounts payable, short-term debt, and accrued expenses—and non-current liabilities such as long-term debt, pension obligations, lease liabilities, and deferred tax liabilities.
-Explore WY cash flow conversion to assess how effectively this company generates cash.

 Weyerhaeuser Company - Total Liabilities Trend (1985–2025)

 This chart illustrates how Weyerhaeuser Company's total liabilities have evolved over time, based on quarterly financial data.
-Check WY financial resilience to evaluate the company's liquid asset resilience ratio.
+See Weyerhaeuser Company (WY) liquidity to equity ratio to evaluate short-term liquidity relative to the company's equity base.

 Weyerhaeuser Company Competitors by Total Liabilities